folio-org/docs/content/en/docs/Access/Requests/requests.md

 * Once title level requesting is turned on, if a title level request is then created, title-level requesting cannot be turned off without removing those title level requests from the FOLIO system.
 * Open item level requests in the system from previous versions of FOLIO should be closed prior to turning on title level requests, to avoid issues with queue ordering.
-* Title level requests may be created for any instance in the system regardless of circulation rules.
-Circulation rules are checked at the point that a title level request would be associated with an item.
-If the circulation rule would not allow the title level request to be placed, the request will remain in the Requests app with an Open - Not yet filled status.
+* Check Settings > Circulation > Title level requests > **Fail to create title level hold when request is blocked by circulation rule** if you want title level requests to follow circulation rules.
+If you do not choose this option, then title level requests will go through even when item level requests (of all types) are blocked by the circulation rule.
+The title level request will remain Open - not yet filled as the circulation rule will prevent the request from being associated with an item.
 * Title level requests are not yet supported for multi-volume sets - e.g., "any copy of volume D of the Longman Anthology of World Literature."
 Those requests must continue to be handled as item-level requests.
 * If an item is new in FOLIO and added via the Receiving app, via Inventory, or via Data Import, there will be no indication that the item could be used to fill an open title level request.
 The item needs to be checked in in order for a request to be potentially filled.

 ## Permissions

-The permissions listed below allow you to interact with the Requests app and determine what you can or cannot do within the app.
 You can assign permissions to users in the Users app.
-If none of these permissions are assigned to a user, they are unable to see the Requests app or any related information.
+The permissions described below allow you to interact with the Requests app and determine what you can and cannot do within the app.
+If you don’t assign any of these permissions to a user, the user will be unable to see the Requests app or any related information.

 The following are all the Requests permissions: